10 Best Bad & Fair Credit Car Loans

 5. Review and submit your contract

-Make sure you understand what you’re signing up for, including how much you’ll be paying in interest over the lifetime of your loan, any monthly fees or penalties you’re agreeing to and if you’re allowed to make extra payments or pay off your bad credit car financing altogether.
+Read your contract carefully to find out how much you’ll be paying in interest over the lifetime of your loan, whether any fees apply, and if you can make extra payments and pay your loan off early.
 Sign and submit when you’re ready.

-If you’re worried your credit score might hinder your prospects, here are a few things you can do to help improve your chances of approval for car financing with bad credit.
+If you’re worried your credit score might hinder your prospects, here are a few things you can do to help improve your chances of getting approved.

 Improve your credit score

 If you can wait at least 6 months to buy a car, try to get your credit into better shape.
 Pay down your credit card debt as much as you can and make sure you aren’t late or missing any payments on any of your debts.
-This will help improve your credit score, and show lenders you’re can handle your current debt better.
-Learn more about how to improve your credit.
+This will help improve your credit score and show lenders you can handle your current debt better.

 Check your credit report